arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

     }
 ```

-To extend your knowledge on this topic, refer to the board examples by navigating to "**File > Examples > Nicla_Sense_System**", and chose between both examples:
+To extend your knowledge on this topic, refer to the board examples by navigating to "**File > Examples > Nicla_Sense_System**", and choose between both examples:

 - `NiclaSenseME_BatteryStatus`
 - `NiclaSenseME_BatteryChargingSimple`